hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 with this step:

 -   Choose **OpenStreetMap upload** in **Track Detail** page.
--   You will directed to OpenStreetMap upload page, in this page you can change the name, description, tag and the type of your file before it uploaded to OpenStreetMap
+-   You will be directed to the OpenStreetMap upload page.
+On this page you can change the name, description, tag and the type of your file before it is uploaded to OpenStreetMap.
--   Choose Save and Upload
+-   Choose Save and Upload.
--   You will directed to your browser to OpenStreetMap.org site to do some login for your OpenStreetMap account.
+-   You will be directed to your browser to the OpenStreetMap.org site to log in to your OpenStreetMap account.
 Fill the user name and password.
--   OpenStreetMap will tell you that OSMTracker application is request access to your account to upload the data.
+-   OpenStreetMap will tell you that OSMTracker is requesting access to your account to upload the data.
 Check the  “upload GPS Traces” and  click Save Changes.

 ![OSM authorization of OSmTracker][]

--   After that OSMTracker will upload your GPX file into OpenStreetMap site.
-You can see your GPX Track in OpenStreetMap.org site and go to GPS Traces’s tab.
+-   After that OSMTracker will upload your GPX file to the OpenStreetMap site.
+You can see your GPX Track on OpenStreetMap.org by going to the GPS Traces’s tab.

 Now you learned how to use OSMTracker.
 Happy